 Some of the key food items to get rid of or replace:

 - Wheat, rye, or barley flour, plus any baking ingredients you have used with them.

-- Anything containing wheat, rye, or barley including breads, pastas, processed foods, and cereals.
+- Anything containing wheat, rye, or barley, including bread, pasta, processed food, and cereal.